joolof/ESOQuery/README.md

 - Number of files
 - PI and CoIs

-On top of that, for both queries, on the right side there will be additional information about the selected row.
+On top of that, for both types queries, on the right side there will be additional information about the selected row.

 ## Preferences